jdevfullstack-tutorials/display-resolution-review/README.md

 ## The 42-Inch Smart TV
-This external monitor is not completely a computer monitor, no matter how it is claimed it to be.
+This external monitor is not completely a computer monitor, no matter how it is claimed to be.
 Also, it's not just the 42-Inch.
 These displays are more for viewing videos and hence cannot be used, say, for text editing.
 It can be, but for sure, your eyes